 Learn about the different flight modes and options to interact with a WingtraOne flight.

-To execute an entire flight plan and incorporate transitions between hover and cruise, WingtraOne flies according to the following three main flight modes:
+To execute an entire flight plan, WingtraOne flies according to the following main flight modes.

-After transition, WingtraOne flies to the loiter circle, where it rises to the mission altitude.
-After completing the planned flight area(s), WingtraOne flies back to the loiter circle to fly down to transition altitude.
-After a back transition, WingtraOne first hovers horizontally to the home position and then starts descending.
-WingtraOne descends horizontally at a rate of 1 m/s.
+After transition, WingtraOne flies to the loiter circle, where it rises to the mission height.
+After completing the planned flight area(s), WingtraOne flies back to the loiter circle to fly down to transition height.
+After the back transition, WingtraOne first hovers horizontally to the home position and then starts descending.
+Before initiating the descent, the WingtraOne turns its back side (Wingtra logo) towards the wind to achieve better gust response and a smaller tilt angle for the touchdown.
+WingtraOne descends horizontally at a rate of 1.5 - 2 m/s, depending on the wind speed.
+When the wind speed is below 5 m/s the descent speed is 2 m/s, while when the wind speed is above 5 m/s, the descent speed is 1.5 m/s.
 When it is 3.5 m (11.5 ft) above ground, WingtraOne slows down even more and lands automatically by shutting off the motors 0.25 m (.8 ft) above ground.

 THERE IS NO WAY TO REGAIN CONTROL ON EMERGENCY STOP!

 If RTH is engaged, WingtraOne flies back to the home point and lands autonomously.
 For more details, see the Return-to-home chapter.

 Users can pause the mission in cruise by sending WingtraOne into a loiter circle.
 Example situations that this should be considered are:

 - A helicopter or another drone can enter the airspace

 - You become unsure if the full flight has been planned safely and want to review it while it's in progress

 The data collection can be resumed after Pause or RTH.
 For more details, see the Pause and Resume article.